Resident workers - Method of travel to work - Information Media and Telecommunications

 |Resident workers method of travel to work|

-Analysis of the method of travel to work of the resident workers in Tablelands shows that 0.0% used public transport, while 72.9% used a private vehicle, compared with 0.0% and 59.5% respectively in Arts and Recreation Services.
+Analysis of the method of travel to work of the resident workers in Tablelands shows that 0% used public transport, while 72.9% used a private vehicle, compared with 0% and 59.5% respectively in Arts and Recreation Services within Tablelands.

-- A larger percentage of resident workers (Information Media and Telecommunications) travelled to work by Car, as driver (67.8% compared to 56.2%)
+- A larger percentage of resident workers who travelled by car, as driver (67.8% compared to 56.2%)

-- A smaller percentage of resident workers (Information Media and Telecommunications) travelled to work by Bicycle (0.0% compared to 4.1%)
+- A smaller percentage of resident workers who walked only (0% compared to 4.1%)

-- A smaller percentage of resident workers (Information Media and Telecommunications) travelled to work by Walked only (0.0% compared to 4.1%)
+- A smaller percentage of resident workers who travelled by bicycle (0% compared to 4.1%)

-- A smaller percentage of resident workers (Information Media and Telecommunications) travelled to work by Worked at home (16.9% compared to 19.8%)
+- A smaller percentage of resident workers who worked at home (16.9% compared to 19.8%)